zx80/flask-simple-auth/README.md

 Default is empty, i.e. authentication is applied for all paths.

-- `FSA_LAZY` tells whether to attempt authentication lazily when checking an authorization through a `authorize` decorator.
+- `FSA_LAZY` tells whether to attempt authentication lazily when checking an authorization through a `authorize` decorator or argument to the `route` decorator.
 Default is *True*.

 - `FSA_CHECK` tells whether to generate a *500* internal error if a route